FalguniDeopa/FalguniDeopa/README.md

 - 👋 Hi, I’m @FalguniDeopa
 - 👀 I’m interested in web designing
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning CSS and Python
 - 🧠 I know HTML
+Looking forward to learn JavaScript in the future as well

 <!---
 FalguniDeopa/FalguniDeopa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.